smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 4 - The Deeper Dark.md

 The old man looked up, eyes red-rimmed.

 "It's fighting us."
-Sisyphus pointed to where passages intersected at angles that hurt to perceive.
+Sisyphus pointed to the passage he had been fighting with.
 "Look at the stress patterns.
 Every time we reinforce this section, the surrounding stone-"

 "My structure's don't fight," Daedalus corrected.
-"The negotiate.
+"They negotiate.
 It knows what it wants to become."
 He moved to examine the plans.
 "If we redirect through here-"

-"No." Sisyphus saw it clearly, the way he'd once seen the perfect angle to push his boulder.
+"No." Sisyphus saw it clearly.
 "We don't fight it.
-We let it flow where it wants, then use that flow to strengthen containment.
-Like redirecting a river instead of damming it."
+We let it flow where it wants, like redirecting a river instead of damming it."

 Daedalus stared at him.
 "You're suggesting we let the labyrinth design itself?"